flutter-news-app-full-source-code/email-client/README.md

 ### 🚀 Abstract `EmailClient` Interface
 - **`EmailClient` Abstract Class:** Defines a generic, provider-agnostic interface for sending transactional emails.
 This decouples application logic from specific email service providers.
-- **`sendTransactionalEmail` Method:** Provides a method for sending emails using pre-defined templates, requiring `senderEmail`, `recipientEmail`, `templateId`, and `templateData`.
+- **`sendTransactionalEmail` Method:** Provides a method for sending emails using pre-defined templates, requiring `senderEmail`, `recipientEmail`, `subject`, `templateId`, and `templateData`.
 This allows email content and styling to be managed directly within the email service provider.

 ### 🛡️ Standardized Error Handling
 - **`HttpException` Propagation:** Implementations are expected to handle underlying service errors and map them to standard `HttpException` subtypes (from `core`), ensuring consistent error management across the application layers.